 11.25.2.1 Payment to Resources.

-On a daily basis, the CAISO will settle awards to resources for providing the Uncertainty Requirement at the applicable FRUP or FRDP less any payment rescission for each interval pursuant to Section 11.25.3.
+On a daily basis, the CAISO will settle Uncertainty Awards to resources for providing the Uncertainty Requirement at the applicable Flexible Ramp Up Price or Flexible Ramp Down Price less any payment rescission for each interval pursuant to Section 11.25.3.

 11.25.2.2 Allocation of Costs of Uncertainty Movement Procured.